This section describes how to reuse static, repeating content in a PDF report output to reduce the overall PDF file size.

 This set of instructions can be defined as reusable static content.
-When content is identified as reusable static content, the PDF document includes the static content only once and references it in other places when needed, thereby reducing the overall output file size.
+When content is identified as reusable static content, BI Publisher includes the static content in the generated PDF document only once and references it in other places when needed, thereby reducing the overall output file size.

 This feature has the following limitations.

 The static content to be reused in the generated report must fit onto one page of the generated PDF output.

 The contents of the report before the static content must have a fixed height.
 For example, the W-2 form has a fixed set of fields that occur before the static content is to be rendered.
 The reusable static contents are placed in the same position from the page origin for each occurrence.